 MAAC strives provide an alternate view in the fields of art, architecture, and design through an inclusive, culturally comprehensive lens.
 The Multicultural Arts and Architecture Collective, (MAAC), is a group of students who desire to strengthen their understanding of their own fields of study by forging a connection with other diverse and creative individuals.
 MAAC engages in activities and events dedicated to connecting the disciplines of art and architecture, as well as raising awareness of culture and diversity in these professions.
 Our intent is to proliferate an understanding of the importance of culture throughout the profession with the aim of influencing future designers, artists, and creators to produce creative works that speak to various cultures and peoples.

-The funding of Student Initiated Projects (SIPs) is but one tool SAGG utilizes to meet this goal.
+The funding of Student Initiated Projects (SIPs) is but one tool TSAGG utilizes to meet this goal.
 Any graduate student can prepare a proposal to improve something at the School of Architecture and present it to the government.
-One recent example of this is the graduate work publication, "Recto Verso," the publishing of which is funded by SAGG.
+One recent example of this is the graduate work publication, "Recto Verso," the publishing of which is funded by TSAGG.

-Finally, SAGG has a limited but important role in helping put on the Graduate Colloquium.
-Though there is a separate committee dedicated to the organization and execution of the Colloquium, SAGG is a major partner in funding it.
-SAGG hosts a social gathering for graduate students and visiting prospective graduates during the Colloquium weekend to help prospective graduates get a better, more personal sense of what attending the Tulane School of Architecture is like.
+Finally, TSAGG has a limited but important role in helping put on the Graduate Colloquium.
+Though there is a separate committee dedicated to the organization and execution of the Colloquium, TSAGG is a major partner in funding it.
+TSAGG hosts a social gathering for graduate students and visiting prospective graduates during the Colloquium weekend to help prospective graduates get a better, more personal sense of what attending the Tulane School of Architecture is like.

 American Institute of Architecture Students (AIAS)